A Multi-Agent Reinforcement Learning Testbed for Cognitive Radio Applications: Conclusion

 \section{Conclusion}

 This paper introduces the addition of multi-agent reinforcement learning functionality to the RFRL Gym.
-This new functionality is key for accurately representing and simulating the real-world wireless spectrum.
+This new functionality is key for accurately representing and simulating the real-world wireless spectrum, as evidenced by the increase in spectrum usage by various modern devices in recent years \cite{spectrum_allocation_accenture}.
 In conjunction with this upgrade, the RFRL Gym was integrated with Ray RLlib.
 This new interface leverages the new industry-standard Gymnasium API.
 As a result, the RFRL Gym now supports countless additional integrations including Stable-Baselines3, PettingZoo, and others.

 From experimentation, our results conclusively demonstrate that the environment properly enables multiple agents to learn optimal policies, despite having complex variations across the reward functions used.
 Additionally, it has been shown that a variety of multi-agent learning algorithms can be used in tandem with the new multi-agent RFRL Gym environment.